 Crack cocaine is one of the most addictive drugs out there.
 It is even more addictive than regular cocaine.
 As a result, addiction to this drug often develops rapidly.

 Since the high produced by crack is so short-lived and enjoyable, many people come down and immediately feel as though they need more of the drug.
+This cycle often marks the beginning of a crack cocaine addiction, where the user begins to prioritize the drug over their health, family, and responsibilities..
 Then, they may fall into a cycle of binging and crashing during which they are using crack simply to maintain functioning without going into withdrawal.

 Symptoms of crack withdrawal include: